Skip to content

 Category Matters Assign the right category.
 "PII" shows up in red (high severity), "Custom" in blue (low severity).

 Version Control Export your patterns regularly.
-If you mess up a regex, you can restore from backup.
+If you break a pattern expression, you can restore from backup.

 Combine with Whitelisting If your pattern is too broad and catches test data, whitelist the test patterns (like "CUST-000000").